karolbystrek/Chubby/README.md

 ## Project Specification

 ### 1. General Goals
 The primary goal of the Chubby project is to design and implement a custom, object-oriented programming language.
-Chybby is also designed as an accessible tool for individuals learning fundamental programming concepts.
 This project is part of the *Compiler Theory and Compilers* (Teoria Kompilacji i Kompilatory) university course.
 The process involves defining the language's syntax and semantics, creating grammar, developing a compiler, and exploring key concepts in compilation theory such as lexical analysis, parsing, intermediate code generation, and error handling.

 ### 2. Translator Type
 * **Compiler**